The last of my greatest hits posts as we kick off 2026…

 1. Picture your end state – who are you at the end of this year? what is your life like? what destination have you reached?

-2. Acknowledge where you are now – be honest, focus on your own ground, and measure that gap
+2. Acknowledge where you are now – be honest, focus on your own ground

 3. Mind the gap – between the you who reaches the end state and the the you of today is a gap that you need to be aware of

-6. Mess up – you will, we all do, so might as well plan for it
+7. Mess up – you will, we all do, so you might as well plan for it

 That’s it.
 That’s how you ‘new you’ — by you-ing in your very best direction until you become that new you.
 It doesn’t happen in an instant.
 It doesn’t happen with a single resolution.
 It happens every day and you can start and restart every day.
 You have the power to change into a new version of yourself, so hold that power and make each day the start of a new year and a the journey to a new you.